 > Sushirrito (475 Sansome St) match made in heaven…sushi and a burrito.

-> Perilla (510 Mission St) known for their garlic noodles.
+> Perilla (510 Mission St) known for its garlic noodles.

 > There are several food trucks that visit FiDi during the week including: Hapa SF, Senor Sisig, Curry Up Now and 2 permanent Chai Carts at 545 and 298 Market.
 There is also a permanent spot with rotating trucks at The Truck Stop on Mission (between 1st & Fremont)